 Taking a collaborative approach to transform a suburban neighbourhood.

-Clarion Housing Group is exploring the regeneration of Eastfields in Mitcham alongside two other neighbourhoods.
+Clarion Housing Group is progressing the regeneration of Eastfields Estate in Mitcham alongside two other neighbourhoods, High Path and Ravensbury.
 Working closely with residents, the focus is on providing better homes and better connecting them to the wider community.

 We knew the key to improving Eastfields was to add variety, and so we proposed collaborating with Proctor and Matthews and Cullinan Studio – two practices with whom we share a very similar culture and ethos.
 This collective approach paid off and we were jointly appointed to develop a new masterplan for the estate.

 A number of existing homes had been purchased under Right to Buy legislation and were occupied by a mix of leaseholders and freeholders.
-From the outset, we carried out extensive consultation with tenants and home owners to explore their needs and to tailor the masterplan to accommodate these.
-This process has been ongoing, will continue as the scheme is taken forward, and has been run in parallel and informed by the evolution of ideas for the financial offer from Clarion Housing Group.
+From the outset, we carried out extensive consultation with tenants and home owners to explore their needs and to tailor the masterplan accordingly to accommodate these.

 Built in the 1970s, the existing development features a perimeter building with homes around a large central green, creating two distinct zones: inside the estate and outside the estate.
 Not surprisingly, this Radburn layout, typical of town planning at that time, has cut the estate from its surroundings and created anti-social behaviour issues.
 Despite the quality of housing being quite low – many had been poorly converted and leaked heat and water – residents were very hesitant about redevelopment.
 Together with Clarion Housing Group, our challenge was to create support from the local community.

 Our concept for the renewed Eastfields was to turn the existing site inside out.
 The central green has been retained, along with all of its mature trees, but the architectural monolith around it has been recreated as a series of buildings of varied scale, with a hierarchy of routes through to it.
-Homes now front onto this new green heart, enabling it to be better used and more secure.
+Homes now front onto this new central linear park, enabling it to be better used and more secure.

-With a strong financial offer and high quality design, the local community are now very supportive of our proposals, which we will take further with both Proctor and Matthews and Cullinan Studio.
+The local community are now very supportive of our proposals thanks to a strong financial offer and high quality design.
+After receiving outline planning consent, we are now working on the detailed planning applications for the first two phases, which we will take further with both Proctor and Matthews and Cullinan Studio.